 When you see an upsetting Tweet, step back and consider the larger conversation it may be connected to.
 Since Tweets are short, only 140 characters long, the author’s intended meaning may have been lost or distorted.
 Tweet back using an @ reply to join the conversation and surface the concern.
 Send a Direct Message if you would prefer to communicate privately.
 Having more information makes it easier to understand the context and can lead to healthy dialogue.

 Block and ignore

-While considering the context often diffuses a negative or confusing interaction, there are times when further action, like unfollowing or blocking someone, may be more effective.
-For more information on how to manage these situations, please visit the Abusive Behavior page.
+Understanding the context often diffuses a negative or confusing interaction, but, there are times when further action, like unfollowing or blocking someone, may be more effective.
+Blocking will prevent you from seeing that user’s content in your timeline.